Wondering how to find investors for a startup business? Follow these five tips:

 You can search for investors that are active in your location, or look for firms that tend to work with startups in your stage and market.
 Keep reading to learn how.

-Find Startup Investors with York IE Fuel
+How to Find Startup Investors with York IE Fuel

 To start using the Investor Research tool, navigate to the Advanced Tools tab on the left side of your Fuel homepage.
 Select Investor Research, which is right above Social Ideas and Podcast Research.